 Found a similar product cheaper elsewhere?We promise to beat any price by 5% - Try our Price beater

 The Electrolyte Powder is made up of the essential electrolytes; Sodium, Potassium, Calcium and Magnesium.
 These help to provide the electrical energy necessary for many functions within the human body, including nerve impulse transmission and myofibril contractions.
-When exercising, these nutrients are generally lost through sweating, especially when exercising in hot weather; excessive loss of electrolytes can severely impede performance.
+When exercising, some of these nutrients may be lost through sweating.

 Suitable for anyone taking part in intense, physical exercise where there is abundant fluid loss.